RimWorld-CCL-Reborn/BetterMiniMap/README.md

 - Russian (by Garr Incorporated)

 ## Acknowledgements
+Thanks to Brrainz and DoctorVanGogh for help reworking terrain overlay.
-Thanks to Xen for helping with terrain color selection.
+Thanks to Xen for helping with terrain color selection (deprecated feature).
 Special thanks to Pardeike's amazing non-destructive patching library, Harmony.
 <p align="center">
   <a href="https://github.com/pardeike/Harmony">